zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 ---
 #### <span class="number"><span>1</span></span> Remove pre-existing fixtures from the van

-For the decade leading up to this point, my van was used by an electrician up in Vermont.
-This meant it had all the staples of a work cargo van.
-Metal tool shelves, a front cage and some gross floor mats.
+The first decade of my van's existence it was used by an electrician up in Vermont.
+This meant it had all the staples of a work cargo van: metal tool shelves, a front cage and a very dirty floor mats.
+To get a true blank slate, it's importnat to strip the van of all of these fixtures.

-Remove the shelving and front cage.
+First, remove the shelving and front cage.
 You won't need them anymore.
 Make a buck by selling them on Craigslist.
 Remove your front seats, runners and floor mats.
 Set them aside where they won't get ruined or stolen.

 <img src="../img/post-images/preparation-shelf.jpg" />